 Learn more about LASIK eye surgery, so you can know what you can expect.
 Familiarize yourself with our process and reach out to our team if you have any additional questions.

 The level of pain is often dependent on the type of technology being used.
 In the first four hours after surgery, patients may feel an uncomfortable burning sensation.
-At Providence Eye & Laser Specialists, Dr. Mozayeni performs only all-laser LASIK.
+At Providence Eye & Laser Specialists, Dr. Mozayeni and Dr. Nunnery perform only all-laser LASIK.
 Our patients generally recount having a little pressure at the beginning of the procedure but virtually no pain during surgery, this is thanks to a light sedative and eye numbing drops.
-After surgery, Dr. Mozayeni advises all patients to take a long nap – upon waking up, your eyes should feel comfortable and you should already begin to see an improvement in your vision.
+After surgery, our surgeons advise all patients to take a long nap – upon waking up, your eyes should feel comfortable and you should already begin to see an improvement in your vision.

 Patients who are ideal candidates (without presbyopia) can expect to no longer need their contacts or glasses after LASIK.
 However, the results for patients over the age of 40 with presbyopia may depend on how the LASIK eye surgery is performed.
 With monovision, LASIK patients can achieve improved vision without being dependent on glasses, contacts and even readers.
 Learn more about monovision and procedures for presbyopia patients.